I have been trying and testing the most cost-effective non-toxic, biodegradable personal care products for those sensitive to chemicals.

 NATURAL SUNSCREEN

-I really like Badger Sunscreen which comes recommended by many people who are super sensitive.
+I use and really like Badger Sunscreen which comes recommended by many people who are super sensitive.

 It has simple ingredients, is fragrance-free, and uses non-nano zinc oxide.